 What does a blinking red charging light mean on a robot vacuum?

-A blinking red or orange light usually means poor contact or unstable power.
-Clean the contacts on the dock and robot, ensure proper alignment, and verify that the outlet delivers stable current.
+A blinking red or orange charging light usually indicates poor contact, unstable power, or a charging system error.
+Clean the dock and robot contacts, confirm proper alignment, and check the power source.

 Can I leave my robot vacuum plugged in all the time?